 I have been mad stitching bunny bows!
 For a non-bow person it's been a strange twist.
 For a non-bunny person (especially those that invade my garden every year) it's even stranger!

 But how could I resist these cuties?

 When my girls saw them, they fell in love.
 One thing led to another and I started offering them up for sale on my other Facebook page (and soon to be web site), Dolls and Doodles.
 Which is brings up another point: they are not my design.
 That in itself is strange because I don't think I've bought many embroidery files from indie designers.
-Bobbin for Appliques has the most adorable bows for machine embroidery enthusiasts you have ever seen!!
-The owner is a gem and sells on etsy as well as on her own site.
-I have been totally impressed by the creativity behind her work.
+These are from Bobbin for Appliques.

 Of course everyone in my household has been bow making with me--very sweet and not complaining at all about the little bits of felt everywhere!
 I love my family and how supportive they have been as I try to get my business off the ground.

 But it will take a bit of time to train them that mommy can't drop certain projects to work on theirs.

 So when my oldest asked for a Tardis bow, I first asked if there was one available.
 I mean, I'm cleaning up 12 years worth of digitized designs do I really want to digitize one??
 And have I mentioned bows are not my thing??

 Oh, and she wants it for Thursday. (aaakkkk!!)